Hrodgeir/Embedded-Systems-Project/README.md

 # Embedded Systems Project
-Implementation of an optimized finite impulse response filter.
+Implementation of an optimized finite impulse response filter for SENG440 design project.
 Contained is also a program for generating N number of coefficients and M number of inputs.

 Usage: .\FIR_Optimized coeffs.txt inputs.txt